 - (or) Combined Single Limits : $1,000,000 each occurrence and $2,000,000 aggregate

-- A Network and Information Security Liability (Cyber) Policy: $3M per occurrence and $3M in the aggregate.
+- A Network and Information Security Liability (Cyber) Policy: $3M per occurrence and $3M in the aggregate if appropriate.

-- Automobile liability insurance, with a limit of no less than $1M for Bodily Injury/Property Damage ( Each Accident), including all: Owned Vehicles, Leased Vehicles, Hired Vehicles, Non-Owned, and Employee Non-Owned Vehicles
+- Automobile liability insurance, with a limit of no less than $1M for Bodily Injury/Property Damage (Each Accident), including all: Owned Vehicles, Leased Vehicles, Hired Vehicles, Non-Owned, and Employee Non-Owned Vehicles if appropriate.

 - Umbrella Liability with limits: $3M aggregate

 - Or large project contractors (project value over $500,000 or projects whose scope indicates increased insurance). $5M aggregate

 The Contractor and Sub-Contractors not covered by the contractor’s insurance shall obtain all insurance required by the contract, which is outlined above.
 These policies shall be primary insurance ahead of any insurance carried by the College with respect to the project.
 All policies must include a Waiver of Subrogation Clause.
 The contractor must provide evidence of renewals of any required coverages at least thirty days prior to the expiration of any required policy.
 The contractor must provide Hamilton College with 30 days advance written notice of cancellation, non-renewal, or material reduction in coverage initiated by the Contractor with respect to any of the required insurance coverages.